Copartment Co·part"ment noun A compartment. [ Obsolete]

 B. Jonson.

-Copenhagen Co`pen·ha"gen noun [ From
+Copenhagen noun [ From Copenhagen , Denmark.]

 1. A sweetened hot drink of spirit and beaten eggs.
 2. A children's game in which one player is inclosed by a circle of others holding a rope.

-Copepod Cop"e·pod adjective (Zoology) Of or pertaining to the Copepoda. --
+Copepod adjective (Zoology) Of or pertaining to the Copepoda. -- noun One of the Copepoda.

+Copepoda noun plural [ New Latin , from Greek ... an oar + -poda .]
 (Zoology) An order of Entomostraca, including many minute Crustacea, both fresh-water and marine. » They have a distinct carapace.
 The eggs are carried in a pair of external pouches.
 Some are parasites of fishes.

-Copernican Co·per"ni·can adjective Pertaining to Copernicus, a Prussian by birth ( b.
+Copernican adjective Pertaining to Copernicus, a Prussian by birth ( b.
 1473, d.
 1543), who taught the world the solar system now received, called the Copernican system.

 Misshapen time, copesmate of ugly Night.